muralitheda/apache-hive/15-Hive-Performance-Tuning.md

 ---

-## Q9.🧠 EXPLAIN / Execution Plan in Hive
+## Q9. 🧠EXPLAIN / Execution Plan in Hive

 **Purpose:**
 The `EXPLAIN` command in Hive displays **how a query will be executed** — showing each stage (parse → optimize → execute) as an **Abstract Syntax Tree (AST)** and **logical/physical plan**.